Here are the clues to the location of Iceland's first settlement.

 We inserted pegs in the holes and then ships would tie to the pegs.
 It was a very simple way to make a port.
 The pegs could be moved to allow for larger ships or to reconfigure the harbor.
 I don't think anyone knows what those holes were for.
 Most people probably think they are very recent.

 This was the first and the only settlement in Iceland at the time.
-When it was first established there were many marauders and it was carefully chosen so any approaching ship could be seen far out to sea or coming up the bay, and men approaching by land would also be seen from at least 17 km away.
+It was first established about 630 AD.
+There were many marauders and it was carefully chosen so any approaching ship could be seen far out to sea or coming up the bay, and men approaching by land would also be seen from at least 17 km away.

 When the settlement got larger and piracy was eliminated over a 20 year period (in a combined effort by all nations in unity) it was safe to move to a less exposed location however, it was a split decision every time it was voted on.
 Then a hurricane came though and everyone (except one person) decided that one day 'it's time to move'.